corsairmarks/penal_colony_enhanced/mod/README.md

 # Overview

 Have you ever wondered why Resort Colonies are perfectly useful on Tomb Worlds but not Penal Colonies?
 Or been frustrated at needing to use a high-habitability planet as your Penal Colony?
 Then this mod is for you!
-I have altered the modifier for Penal Colonies to grant 100% habitability, but impose a flat -50% to Pop growth speed (the same as 0% habitability).
+The modifier for Penal Colonies is altered to grant 100% habitability, but imposes a flat -50% to Pop growth speed (the same as 0% habitability).
 In exchange for the overall growth penalty, you gain a new bonus to immigration-based Pop growth, a bonus to inmate job output, and (implicitly) reduced upkeep due to high habitability.
 Finally - your prison-planet has a large penalty to research - the criminals cannot be trusted with state research secrets and have limited ability to communicate off-planet.

 # Changes

 Adds a new pop stratum "Inmate" that is automatically assigned to most Pops on a Penal Colony.
 This new stratum acts similarly to slave - Pops demote instantly, they have +10% productive job output, and they have a significant happiness penalty (-25%).
-In addition they have a 90% penalty to research point output to represent the lack of off-world communication as well as tight control of any information they do receive.
+In addition they have a -90% penalty to research point output to represent the lack of off-world communication as well as tight control of any information they do receive.
 Inmates have very little political power and their unhappiness won't significantly impact the happiness of non-Inmate Pops on the planet (ruler-strata Pops, enforcers, telepaths, and soldiers - the Inmates can't be trusted to supervise _themselves_).
 Should you also have the Police State civic, each Inmate produces bonus Unity.
 Regardless, Inmates generate crime - which is doubled when unemployed.

 The Penal Colony planet designation has been altered to +1 Criminal job per 10 Pops - some of the convicts in the planet-wide prison system manage to escape supervision.
 To compensate, Penal Colonies gain bonus stability that scales compared to how _unhappy_ Inmate Pops are.